-Despite these facts and despite a number of efforts to introduce a VAT in this country, the United States does not employ a VAT, for two important reasons.
-First, many are suspicious that a VAT would be a "money machine."
-That is, it would be a "hidden" tax raising large sums of money and would ease pressure on Congress and the president to reduce federal spending.
-Second, others view the VAT as a highly regressive tax.
+Despite these facts and despite a number of efforts to introduce a VAT in this country, the United States does not employ a VAT.
+There are two important reasons for this.
+First, many are suspicious that a VAT would be a "money machine".
+That is, it would be a "hidden"